 The Unquestioned Termite Barrier for ICF Construction

 TERM® Barriers originated as an effort to help the ICF industry.
 ICF structures have special water and termite barrier needs.
-Termites can nest below-grade.
+Termites can nest below-grade inside ICF foundations.
 In fact, back in 1999 the Southern Building Code officials prohibited below grade ICF foundations “unless they were protected by a termite barrier.”
 Since then the residential and commercial building codes require special protection for residential and commercial ICF structures in “very heavy” termite infestation areas.

-In November 1999 Polyguard started to develop and test termite barriers.
-The results were encouraging.
+In November 1999 Polyguard started to develop and test non-chemical termite barriers incorporated into our waterproofing.
+Results were encouraging.
 This led to a 2002 Southern Building Code evaluation (ES 2136) of Polyguard’s prototype termite barrier.
 Since then TERM waterproofing/termite barrier has been installed on hundreds of ICF projects across the country.

-Fast forward to 2017.
-Research continues with termite barriers, plus other insect and pest barriers, at Texas A&M, and other major universities.
-After 17 years of laboratory and field trials, TERM Barrier has been evaluated as a Termite Physical Barrier System by the International Code Council.
+Fast forward to 2020.
+Research continues with termite barriers, plus other insect and pest barriers, at Texas A&M, and other major southeastern universities.
+After 20 years of laboratory and field trials, TERM Barrier has been evaluated as a Termite Physical Barrier System by the International Code Council.

 “TERM® Foundation Barrier is used to protect foam plastic insulation, including stay-in-place insulating concrete forms (ICF) installed in applications noted in the 2015 IBC Section 2603.8 (2012 Section 2603.9 or 2009 Section 2603.8) or IRC Section R318.4 and complies with Exception 2 of the referenced Code Sections.”